Tracing the Roots of California’s Heritage Wines

-I’d like to share a story about an unlikely hero (a plant pathologist) who saved California’s heritage vines from being wiped out.
+This story is about an unlikely hero (a plant pathologist) who saved California’s heritage vines from being wiped out.

 Digging for gold grapes

-In order to find the best vines for propagation, Dr. Goheen went on a hunt collecting cuttings from old vineyards.
-His hope was to find specimens with higher disease resistance.
 In his searches, he heard of a mysterious abandoned vineyard in the woods of Amador County.
 It supposedly contained a great number of wine varieties all planted before 1900.
-After asking around in Amador County, he learned that the vineyard actually existed and it was an experimental research station created by none other than University of California.

 “The vineyards remained untouched for 60 years.”